-The first half of the course will review at first the basic fiber-based devices, such as fiber Bragg gratings, long period gratings, optical fiber interferometers, and resonators, which form the bases of various fiber sensors.
-Then typical “point” sensors including strain/temperature sensors, refractive index sensors (biomedical sensors), hydrophones, and gyroscopes will be addressed, and “multiplexed” fiber-optic sensors (sensor networks) be introduced.
+The first half of the course will review at first basic fiber-based devices, such as fiber Bragg gratings, optical fiber interferometers, and resonators, which form the bases of various fiber sensors.
+Then typical “point” sensors including strain/temperature sensors and refractive index sensors (biomedical sensors) will be addressed, and “multiplexed” fiber-optic sensors (sensor networks) be introduced.
 The rest of the first half will focus on the principles of “distributed” fiber optic sensing.
-Two fundamental points behind distributed fiber-optic sensing will be explained: 1) the schemes to locate the position or event to be measured, which comprise a series of tools as so called OTDR (time domain reflectometry), OFDR (optical frequency domain reflectometry), and OCDR (optical coherence domain reflectometry); 2) the mechanisms in optical fiber that work for sensing, including Rayleigh scattering, Brillouin scattering, and Raman scattering.
+Two fundamental points behind distributed fiber-optic sensing will be explained: 1) the schemes to locate the event to be measured, which comprise a series of tools as so-called OTDR (time domain reflectometry), OFDR (optical frequency domain reflectometry), and OCDR (optical coherence domain reflectometry); 2) the mechanisms in optical fiber that work for sensing, including Rayleigh scattering, Brillouin scattering, and Raman scattering.
 The key limiting factors and trade-offs in the performance of distributed fiber optic sensing will also be discussed.

 As an example of the advances and benefits of applying distributed fiber optic sensing in industry, the second half of the training event introduces participants to the general application of distributed fiber optic sensing in the oil and gas industry with a primary focus on how DTS (distributed temperature sensing) and DAS (distributed acoustic sensing) are being used to monitor wellbore environments.
 A basic understanding of the principles and benefits of DTS, DAS and surveillance monitoring technology in general will be included.
 The course will address the sensor types, installation equipment and processes, and the procedures needed to install and operate a fiber-optic monitoring system.
 It will explore various data collection techniques and how the data is being used to provide beneficial information for the development of oil and gas assets.